 - a) Revenue recognition: The Company uses the percentage of completion method using the input (cost expended) method to measure progress towards completion in respect of fixed price contracts.
 Percentage of completion method accounting relies on estimates of total expected contract revenue and costs.
 This method is followed when reasonably dependable estimates of the revenues and costs applicable to various elements of the contract can be made.
 Key factors that are reviewed in estimating the future costs to complete include estimates of future labor costs and productivity efficiencies.
 Because the financial reporting of these contracts depends on estimates that are assessed continually during the term of these contracts, recognised revenue and profit are subject to revisions as the contract progresses to completion.
 When estimates indicate that a loss will be incurred, the loss is provided for in the period in which the loss becomes probable.
 Volume discounts are recorded as a reduction of revenue.
 When the amount of discount varies with the levels of revenue, volume discount is recorded based on estimate of future revenue from the customer.
 Revenue is recognized on net basis in scenario where the company is not the primary obligor. - b) Income taxes: The major tax jurisdictions for the Company is in United States of America.
 Significant judgments are involved in determining the provision for income taxes including judgment on whether tax positions are probable of being sustained in tax assessments.
 A tax assessment can involve complex issues, which can only be resolved over extended time periods. - c) Deferred taxes: Deferred tax is recorded on temporary differences between the tax bases of assets and liabilities and their carrying amounts, at the rates that have been enacted or substantively enacted at the reporting date.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable profits during the periods in which those temporary differences and tax loss carry-forwards become deductible.
 The Company considers the expected reversal of deferred tax liabilities and projected future taxable income in making this assessment.
-The amount of the deferred tax assets considered realisable, however, could be reduced in the near term if estimates of future taxable income during the carryforward period are reduced.

-The deferred tax balance as of 31st March'20 is part of the net assets acquired on acquisition of the entity and the same is under assessment during the measurement period as per IND AS 103 d) Expected credit losses on financial assets: The impairment provisions of financial assets are based on assumptions about risk of default and expected timing of collection.
+The amount of the deferred tax assets considered realisable, however, could be reduced in the near term if estimates of future taxable income during the carry-forward period are reduced. - d) Expected credit losses on financial assets: The impairment provisions of financial assets are based on assumptions about risk of default and expected timing of collection.
 The Company uses judgment in making these assumptions and selecting the inputs to the impairment calculation, based on the Company's history of collections, customer's creditworthiness, existing market conditions as well as forward looking estimates at the end of each reporting period.